prtkgpt/questdb.io/questdb/docs/crudOperations.md

 ---

 QuestDB's data store is mostly meant to be immutable.
-We plan to support out-of-order inserts from 4.3 which in effect allows `UPDATE` and `DELETE` operations if needed.
-However, the most efficient way to use QuestDB is as `append only`.
+While we plan to support out-of-order inserts from 4.3, the most efficient way to use QuestDB is as `append only`.

 We propose an efficient model to perform CRUD operations revolving around the use of `LATEST BY`.
 This page describes each of CRUD operations ([create](#create), [read](#read), [update](#update), [delete](#delete)) and how to implement them in an append-only scenario at high efficiency.